01 of 11

 11 of 11

 St-Paul-St-Louis Church: A Jesuit-Style Treasure

-Commissioned by King Louis XIII and completed in 1641, the Saint-Paul-Saint-Louis church is one of the oldest examples of Jesuit architecture in Paris.
-The Jesuit style features classical elements such as corinthian pillars and heavy ornamentation.
+Commissioned by King Louis XIII and completed in 1641, the Saint-Paul-Saint-Louis church is one of the oldest, and finest, examples of Jesuit architecture in Paris.
+The Jesuit style features classical elements such as Corinthian pillars and heavy ornamentation.
 The church was pillaged and damaged during the French Revolution of 1789, when rebels stormed it and many other places of worship around the capital.

 Read related: Self-Guided Walking Tour of the Marais